 The inquest heard the Health and Safety Executive (HSE) was reviewing the case.

 After the hearing, Mrs Bullett's family said they would wait for the HSE report before deciding whether to take any legal action.

 Hannah Rutterford, the family's solicitor, said: "They're relieved that the inquest is over.
 It's been very distressing for them to hear the evidence.

 "It's pleasing the coroner will be making recommendations to be considered on a national level, so hopefully something like this won't happen again.

-"Particularly where people are involved with the public, it is a bit suprising that nobody has to take a test or any actual lessons, so hopefully that will change."
+"Particularly where people are involved with the public, it is a bit surprising that nobody has to take a test or any actual lessons, so hopefully that will change."

 St Edmundsbury Borough Council, which organised the fair, said it was co-operating with the HSE inquiry and looking at "any areas in which we can improve".